Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 classes: wide
 ---

 A few days ago, I was informed that HackTheBox would run a CTF specifically for university students in my college.
-I've never tried a CTF compeition beofre so I thought this would be a perfect opportunity to try it for the first time!
+I've never tried a CTF compeition before, so I thought this would be a perfect opportunity to try it for the first time!
 I made my account just a few hours before the start of the CTF.
-Since I found out about this literally a day before it started, I didn't any time to prepare, but overall I'm happy with the performance I put up considering I was doing this (mostly) on my own vs. mostly teams of 2/3 members.
+Since I found out about this literally a day before it started, I didn't have much time to prepare, but overall I'm happy with the performance I put up considering I was doing this (mostly) on my own vs. teams of 2 to 3 members.
 Here's the flags that I was able to figure out on my own:

 # First Category: Reversing
 The first category had two reversing challenges.
 ## Spelunking:
 For the first challenge, I was given a Linux executable.
-First thing that came to my mind is to analyze the executable in IDA to see what we were to working with.
+First thing that came to my mind is to analyze the executable in IDA to see what I had to working with.
 Loaded up the file and went to look at strings...

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123165523.png" alt="">

 Well that was easy lol.
-Can you get this flag through running the file? idk since I didn't even try lol Anyways first flag got!
+Can you get this flag through running the file? idk since I didn't even try lol.
+Anyways first flag found!

 ## Uncoding:
 Just like the last challenge, all that was provided here was a single Linux executable.
 I looked at it in IDA for a bit but there wasn't an easy string to find this time around.
 I also tried running the executable: